vkdatta/klinesapi/README.md

 ### Access

-The API is currently available by only by invitation.
+The API is currently available only by invitation.
 To request access, email with the exact subject:

 vkydtech@gmail.com
 Subject: KLINES API ACCESS